asweigart/PyGetWindow/README.md

 Examples
 --------

-(For this example, I'm using Winodws and opened the Notepad application, which has a title of "Untitled - Notepad".
+(For this example, I'm using Windows and opened the Notepad application, which has a title of "Untitled - Notepad".
 Most of the effects of these functions can't be seen in text.)

 PyGetWindow has functions for obtaining ``Window`` objects from a place on the screen, from the window title, or just getting all windows. (``hWnd`` is specific to the Windows platform.)